boxyhq/website/guides/jackson/frameworks/react.md

 npm i --save @bity/oauth2-auth-code-pkce
 ```

 Let's configure the React client library to use the SAML Jackson service for authentication.
-Here we use a custom hook so that the OAuthClient can be reused elsewhere in the app.
+Here we use a custom hook so that the `oauthClient` can be used elsewhere in the app.

 ```ts title="src/hooks/useOAuthClient.ts"
 import { OAuth2AuthCodePKCE } from '@bity/oauth2-auth-code-pkce';